 The designated safeguarding lead (and deputy) undertake Level 3 child protection training at least every two years.
-The Headteacher, all staff members, governors, trustees and members receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
+The Headteacher, all staff members and governors receive appropriate child protection training which is regularly updated and in line with advice from the Essex Safeguarding Children Board (ESCB).
 In addition, all staff members receive safeguarding and child protection updates as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-Records of any child protection training undertaken is kept for all staff, governors, trustees and members.
+Records of any child protection training undertaken is kept for all staff and governors.